coreboot/coreboot/Documentation/northbridge/intel/haswell/mrc.bin.md

 All Haswell boards supported by coreboot currently require a proprietary blob in order to initialise the DRAM and a few other components.
-The blob, named `mrc.bin`, largely consists of Intel's memory reference code (MRC), but it has been tailored specifically for Chrome OS.
+The blob, named `mrc.bin`, largely consists of Intel's memory reference code (MRC), but it has been tailored specifically for ChromeOS.
 It is just under 200 KiB in size.
 Another name for `mrc.bin` is the system agent binary.